pkp/plagiarism/README.md

 ```

 ## Restrictions
-1. Submission submitting user must confirm the iThenticate End User License Agreement to sent files to iThenticate service for plagiarims checking
+1. Submission submitting user must confirm the iThenticate End User License Agreement to sent files to iThenticate service for plagiarism checking.
-2. Upload of zip/tar/gzip is not allowed.
+2. zip/tar/gzip will not be upload to iThenticate service for plagiarism checking.
-3. Uploading of file size less that 0 MB and more that 100 MB will cause failure as per iTheticate's restriction
+3. Uploading of file size more that 100 MB will cause failure as per iThenticate's restriction.